Las Vegas Valley picking up the pieces after powerful windstorm — PHOTOS

 “This is the kind of moments that you kind of got to help your fellow neighbors out,” Scolaro said.
 “So if we’re able to do that, we’re going to do that.”

 The plaza where Lucino’s Pizza is located got power around 7:30 p.m.
 Tuesday.
 The shop, however, got power much earlier: The Cookie Bar on Chandler Avenue came to the shop and hooked up a generator.
-Still, Lucino’s was closed for the rest of the day Tuesday, but is back open Wednesday.
+Still, Lucino’s was closed for the rest of the day Tuesday but was back open Wednesday.

 Scolaro plans to pay the kindness forward.
 If anyone in the area doesn’t have working refrigeration or air conditioning, Scolaro said, they can come by Lucino’s Pizza, get a slice and beat the heat.

+As of Wednesday afternoon, multiple fundraisers requesting relief after Tuesday’s storm had populated GoFundMe’s local landing page.
+In one, Izaiah Mendoza of North Las Vegas said the weather ripped off the roof of his home.
+In another fundraiser post, photos showed a large tree splitting the exterior wall of a single-story home in Las Vegas.

+“Our grandma needs major care, and our family it’s completely split apart,” organizer Jessy Mairena said in the caption.
+“We need help to get our family together including our dog Muffin.”

 Matthew Henderson, 67, lives nearby along South Eastern Avenue.
-He said his home still has power, but he saw trees and power lines go down around the area.
-When walking along Tropicana Avenue last night, he saw a man alone in a wheelchair stranded on the sidewalk near an intersection, he said.
+He said his home has power, but he saw trees and power lines go down around the area.
+When walking along Tropicana on Tuesday night, he saw a man alone in a wheelchair stranded on the sidewalk near an intersection, he said.